yardsale8/stat110_book/_sources/IntroToCI/IntroToCI.rst

 Introduction to Confidence Intervals
 ====================================

-In this chapter we will introduce the some important ideas from statistics.
+In this chapter we will introduce some important ideas from statistics.
 We will be focusing on quantitative data and in particular *estimation* of a population parameter.